Helping young adults succeed in work, relationships and life.

 Some parents come for a just a few sessions to consult with us and others come with their son or daughter for six months to a year or more.

-- Counselling the Young Adult– Motivational Interviewing to establish goals and direction, deal with obstacles such as drug use and address mood issues
+- Counselling the Young Adult– to establish goals and direction, deal with obstacles such as drug use and address mood issues

-- Coaching the Young Adult – social skills, emotional intelligence, job interview skills, ability to sustain tedium in work and develop staying power skills.
+- Coaching the Young Adult – social skills, emotional intelligence, job interview skills.

 Have more questions?

 We would like to see both parents and the young adult together for the initial sessions.
 If we can see everyone the same day it is usually for about two and a half hours.
-This can also occur on separate days.
 (We will work with you to organize the exact format on the phone before the first session).

 Typically, we spend some of the time with all family members together, then one of us meets with parents while the other meets with the young adult.
 This allows parents to speak freely about the problems on their own without concern of hurting or upsetting their son or daughter.
 This also allows the young person to do the same.
 This process of separate and concurrent sessions helps us get to understand the issues, the family and each member more quickly.